JefferMarcelino/sml-playground/README.md

    git push origin feat/new-feature
    ```

-8. **Submit a Pull Request (PR)**: Go to the [sml-playground repository](https://github.com/JefferMarcelino/sml-playground) on GitHub and click the "Compare & pull request" button for your branch.
-Provide a detailed description of your changes in the pull request, and submit it for review.
+8. **Submit a Pull Request (PR)**: Go to the [sml-playground repository](https://github.com/JefferMarcelino/sml-playground) repository on GitHub and click the "Compare & pull request" button for your branch.
+When creating the pull request, make sure to click on the "Create pull request" button within the pull request template to ensure you provide all the necessary information in a structured format.

 If you have any questions or need further assistance, feel free to reach out through GitHub or any other appropriate communication channels.